Arlind-dev/dotfiles/README.md

 #### What the Script Does

 1. **Sets up directories and logs**: Ensures that the necessary folders exist and creates log files for tracking the process.
-2. **Checks prerequisites**: Verifies that Git and Wget are installed.
-If they aren’t, it exits with a message asking you to install them.
+2. **Checks prerequisites**: Verifies that Git is installed.
+If it is not, it exits with a message asking you to install it.
+3. **Handles administrative privileges**: Checks if it is running with administrative rights and restarts itself with elevated permissions if necessary.
+4. **Installs WSL if needed**: Checks if WSL is installed, and if not, it installs WSL without any distribution.
-3. **Unregisters any existing NixOS instance**: If NixOS is already registered in WSL, the script will unregister it to ensure a clean setup.
+5. **Unregisters any existing NixOS instance**: If NixOS is already registered in WSL, the script will unregister it to ensure a clean setup.
-4. **Downloads the NixOS image**: If the NixOS image is not found in the specified location, it will download it from GitHub.
+6. **Downloads the NixOS image**: If the NixOS image is not found in the specified location, it will download it from GitHub.
-5. **Clones the dotfiles repository**: Downloads my configuration from the GitHub repository and applies it to the NixOS instance.
+7. **Clones the dotfiles repository**: Downloads my configuration from the GitHub repository and applies it to the NixOS instance.
+8. **Imports NixOS into WSL**: Imports the NixOS image into WSL and sets it as the default distribution.
-6. **Creates and formats a VHDX file**: A 5GB disk is created for the home directory and formatted with `ext4`.
+9. **Creates and formats a VHDX file**: A 5GB disk is created for the home directory and formatted with `ext4`.
-7. **Configures and applies NixOS settings**: The script copies configuration files to the appropriate location and runs `nixos-rebuild switch` using the specified flake.
+10. **Copies NixOS configuration files**: The script copies configuration files to the appropriate location inside the NixOS instance.
+11. **Configures and applies NixOS settings**: Runs `nixos-rebuild switch` using the specified flake to apply the configuration.
-8. **Sets up the user password**: Sets the password for the `nixos` user to `nixos`.
+12. **Sets up the user password**: Sets the password for the `nixos` user to `nixos`.
+13. **Removes old Home Manager profiles and gcroots**: Cleans up any old profiles to avoid conflicts.
-9. **Modifies WSL settings**: If needed, the script will back up your existing `.wslconfig` and update it with required settings.
+14. **Updates WSL configuration**: Backs up your existing `.wslconfig` and updates it with required settings if necessary.
+15. **Logs**: All operations are logged in `C:/wsl/nixos/logs/` with timestamped log files.

 #### Logs